- ITS Helpdesk

 - University Non-Discrimination Policy

-The following policy statements about Title IX and disability accomodations have been approved by the university counsel and should be included in all university syllabi.
+The following policy statements about Title IX, ADA accomodations, and Academic Integrity have been approved by the university counsel and should be included in all university syllabi.

 While not required, we recommend that you consider adding course policies to your syllabi addressing some or all of the following items as you deem appropriate for your discipline and course.
 Samples of policy statements from MUW faculty have been used with permission to offer suggestions for your individual adaptation and use.
 Topics include: Academic Integrity and Plagiarism; Attendance; Canvas; Change of Syllabus; Classroom Ettiquette; Late or Missed Work; Use of Technology